 How To Apply

 Apply online using MAC’s eGRANT system Faxed, mailed, or emailed applications are not accepted.
-If you are new to eGrant, please refer to MAC’s video guide on how to create an account.
 Please review the guides and video tutorials available on MAC’s Frequently Asked Questions page, then contact MAC staff if you have any questions.

 Please be prepared to submit the following information through the eGRANT system: